Sushant5776/datasight/README.md

 ### Run as a Docker Container

-Make sure you are in parent directory of `Dockerfile`.
+Make sure you have `docker` installed.

-Switch to the root directory of the project and run:
+Switch to the root directory of the project in your terminal and run:

 ```bash
 # To build the image use following command